Slavery and human trafficking statement

 Our vision and mission are underpinned by our PRIDE values.
 Our expertise covers buildings, communications, defence, education, environment, health, industry, mining, oil and gas, power, transport, urban development, water, wastewater and more.
 Our skills include planning, studies and design, project finance, technical advisory services, project and programme management and management consultancy.

-For every project, we aim to deliver solutions that are cost, carbon and resource-efficient; are safe, easy and swift to deliver; are reliable and resilient and that deliver great outcomes for our clients.
-We operate globally with common directives and a common quality management system that is published through an online system known as STEP.
+We operate in many countries in the world, however, all of our work, for every project, we aim to deliver solutions that are cost, carbon and resource-efficient; are safe, easy and swift to deliver; are reliable and resilient and that deliver great outcomes for our clients.
+For all of these, we are committed to respect all the people we interface with and to treat them fairly.
+We operate globally with one corporate set of policies, directives and requirements through a common quality management system that is published an online system known as STEP.

 Our supply chain comprises the following: